How Do I Care for a Fiddle Leaf Fig?

 -

-With a 6-inch pot give it one cup of room temperature water on watering day.
+6-inch pot: Use one cup of room-temperature water on watering day.

 -